shara170/de-zoomcamp-project-weather_data_analysis/README.md

 - In this project, I have used dbt cloud but it can be used locally as well
 - Open a free dbt account [here](https://www.getdbt.com/signup)
 - Follow the instructions [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md) to undertsand how to setup BigQuery with dbt cloud
+- Place the airports_lookup.csv file which is present in "data" folder of this repo into the seed of dbt and execute ``` dbt seed ```
 - Replicate the file structue as in the folder "dbt" of this project.
 This is how it will look like:

   <img width="413" alt="image" src="https://github.com/shara170/de-zoomcamp-project-weather_data_analysis/assets/128853856/ca0211f9-ad97-4c83-a12e-39a18d5f4977">